You can expect a welcoming group of folks here!

 Is there Sunday School?

-There is an adult class, a class for high school, and a class for elementary and middle school aged kids.
+Otherwise, there is an adult class, a class for high school, and a class for elementary and middle school aged kids.
 Sunday school begins at 9.

 What should I wear?